thebigfilecom/thebigfile-com-dev/submodules/samples/rust/pub-sub/README.md

 ## Overview
 This sample project demonstrates how functions may be passed as arguments of inter-canister calls to be used as callbacks.

 A common problem in both distributed and decentralized systems is keeping separate services (or canisters) synchronized with one another.
 While there are many potential solutions to this problem, a popular one is the Publisher/Subscriber pattern or "PubSub".
-PubSub is an especially valuable pattern on the Internet Computer as its primary drawback, message delivery failures, does not apply.
+PubSub is an especially valuable pattern on the BigFile as its primary drawback, message delivery failures, does not apply.

 ## Prerequisites
 This example requires an installation of: